Russian satellite breaks up in space, forces ISS astronauts to shelter

 "I find it hard to believe they would use such a big satellite as an ASAT target," McDowell said.
 "But, with the Russians these days, who knows."

-He and other analysts speculated the break-up could have been caused by a problem with the satellite, such as leftover fuel onboard causing an explosion.
+He and other analysts speculated the break-up more likely could have been caused by a problem with the satellite, such as leftover fuel onboard causing an explosion.

 Roscosmos decommissioned RESURS-P1 over onboard equipment failures in 2021, announcing the decision the following year.
 The satellite has since appeared to be lowering its altitude through layers of other active satellites for an eventual atmospheric reentry.

 The six U.S. astronauts currently on the space station were alerted by NASA mission control in Houston around 9 p.m.
-ET on Wednesday (0100 GMT on Thursday) to execute "safe haven" procedures, where each crew member rushes into the spacecraft they arrived in, in case an emergency departure is required.
+ET on Wednesday to execute "safe haven" procedures, where each crew member rushes into the spacecraft they arrived in, in case an emergency departure is required.

-NASA astronauts Butch Wilmore and Sunni Williams boarded their Starliner spacecraft, the Boeing-built capsule that has been docked since June 6 in its first crewed test mission on the station.
+NASA astronauts Butch Wilmore and Suni Williams boarded their Starliner spacecraft, the Boeing-built capsule that has been docked since June 6 in its first crewed test mission on the station.

 Three of the other U.S. astronauts and a Russian cosmonaut went into SpaceX's Crew Dragon capsule that flew them to the station in March, while the sixth U.S. astronaut joined the two remaining cosmonauts in their Russian Soyuz capsule that ferried them there in September last year.